pyvivid/K8S-References/04_02_Networking_In_Docker.md

 # <p style="text-align: center;">Understanding Docker Networking</p>

-Lets say we have a machine with Docker installed on it.
+Lets say we have a server with Docker installed on it.
 The machine has 1 eth0 interface attached to it, with an ip address of 192.168.1.10.
 This machine is hosting a webserver, that is reachable on po rt 80.
-Now when hosting the Docker engine, we have multiple network options to use.
+Now when hosting the Docker engine, we have multiple network options to use for the containers.

-### Option 1:
+### Option 1 - None Network:
 With the **NONE** network, the docker containers created within the host are not connected to any network, they cannot reach the outside world and are not reachable from the outside world.
 The container is not reachable internally or externally.

-### Option 2:
+### Option 2 - Host Network:
 With the **HOST** Network, the containers are attached to the host's network and there is no isolation within the hosts container.
 There is no port mapping involved here.
 If we deploy a web application listening on port 80 on the host, then no other container can use the same port for accepting incoming connections.<br>

-### Option 3:
+### Option 3 - Bridge Network:
 With the **Bridge** network option, other than the eth0 a virtual network is created within the host, which the Docker containers can attach to.
 ![p1](https://github.com/pyvivid/K8S-References/assets/94853400/d29bddcf-a418-45ba-88ff-10dfe24e68c0)<br>
 Now, in the above bridge network, we can see that the bridge network is using the 172.17.0.0 network.
 All containers attaching to this network, will be assigned a similar IP address range.

-When Docker is installed on a host, an internal private network called Bridge is created by default.
+When Docker is installed on a host, an internal private network called **Bridge** is created by default.
 This can be viewed by running the below command:
 ```ruby
 ubuntu $ docker network ls